mattbanderson/mattbanderson.github.io/_posts/2024-11-17-dolly-sods-wilderness-trip.markdown

 After a while, I packed up and retraced my route back down the side trail.
 The hike down Big Stonecoal Trail was slower than I remembered, with plenty of roots and rocks making for treacherous footing.
 I think it was easier going up than it was coming down!

 The final crossing of Red Creek put me back on the Red Creek Trail.
-The final stretch was smooth, and I navigated my way without losing the trail this time.
+The last stretch was smooth, and I navigated my way without losing the trail this time.
 As I neared the trailhead, I passed several more hikers just setting out.
 The parking lot was just as full as I left it, and I even had to back up and let two cars coming towards the trailhead cross the single-lane bridge over Red Creek before I could head back home.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54105867974/in/album-72177720321599342/" title="Dolly Sods Wilderness"><img src="https://live.staticflickr.com/65535/54105867974_bef060172f_h.jpg" width="1205" height="1600" alt="Dolly Sods Wilderness"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Crossing Red Creek for the last time*